-Post-Natal Meal Plan and Training by our Pregnancy Fitness Trainer Sade
+Post-Natal Meal Plan and Training

 So, you have completely changed your diet during these 9 months of pregnancy to be able to feed for two during this period.
 You may have even given in to some natural cravings during your pregnancy.
 And that’s all really fine.
 But after your childbirth, you may feel like it is time to get back to a more healthy and stable diet.
 But where and when to start?